Having Trouble Finding A Mattress During COVID-19? Here’s Why

 Suppliers are stating that the delay in production and price increases might last two to three months, which in reality probably means it will last at least three to six months.

 So if you visit a mattress store and it takes a little longer than normal to receive your mattress, please be patient.
-There are true industry issues that are casing these delays.
+There are true industry issues that are causing these delays.
 Here’s hoping things get back to normal sooner rather than later.